Unification of Italy: Revolutions of 1848–1849 and First Italian War of Independence

 Initially, Pius IX had been something of a reformer, but conflicts with the revolutionaries soured him on the idea of constitutional government.
 In November 1848, following the assassination of his Minister Pellegrino Rossi, Pius IX fled just before Giuseppe Garibaldi and other patriots arrived in Rome.
 In early 1849, elections were held for a Constituent Assembly, which proclaimed a Roman Republic on 9 February.
-On 2 February 1849, at a political rally held in the Apollo Theater, a young Roman priest, the Abbé Carlo Arduini, had made a speech in which he had declared that the temporal power of the popes was a "historical lie, a political imposture, and a religious immorality".
+On 2 February 1849, at a political rally held in the Tor di Nona, a young Roman priest, the Abbé Carlo Arduini, had made a speech in which he had declared that the Temporal power of the Holy See was a "historical lie, a political imposture, and a religious immorality".
 In early March 1849, Giuseppe Mazzini arrived in Rome and was appointed Chief Minister.
 In the Constitution of the Roman Republic, religious freedom was guaranteed by article 7, the independence of the pope as head of the Catholic Church was guaranteed by article 8 of the Principi fondamentali, while the death penalty was abolished by article 5, and free public education was provided by article 8 of the Titolo I.

 Before the powers could respond to the founding of the Roman Republic, Charles Albert, whose army had been trained by the exiled Polish general Albert Chrzanowski, renewed the war with Austria.
 He was quickly defeated by Radetzky at Novara on 23 March 1849.
 Charles Albert abdicated in favour of his son, Victor Emmanuel II, and Piedmontese ambitions to unite Italy or conquer Lombardy were, for the moment, brought to an end.
 The war ended with a treaty signed on 9 August.
 A popular revolt broke out in Brescia on the same day as the defeat at Novara, but was suppressed by the Austrians ten days later.

 There remained the Roman and Venetian Republics.
 In April, a French force under Charles Oudinot was sent to Rome.
-Apparently, the French first wished to mediate between the Pope and his subjects, but soon the French were determined to restore the Pope.
-After a two-month siege, Rome capitulated on 29 June 1849 and the Pope was restored.
+Apparently, the French first wished to mediate between the pope and his subjects, but soon the French were determined to restore the pope.
+After a two-month siege, Rome capitulated on 29 June 1849 and the pope was restored.
 Garibaldi and Mazzini once again fled into exile—in 1850 Garibaldi went to New York City.
 Meanwhile, the Austrians besieged Venice, which was defended by a volunteer army led by Daniele Manin and Guglielmo Pepe, who were forced to surrender on 24 August.
-Pro-independence fighters were hanged en masse in Belfiore, while the Austrians moved to restore order in central Italy, restoring the princes who had been expelled and establishing their control over the Papal Legations.
+Pro-independence fighters were hanged en masse in Belfiore, while the Austrians moved to restore order in central Italy, restoring the princes who had been expelled and re-establishing Papal control over the Legations.
 The revolutions were thus completely crushed.